nguyenchiemminhvu/CPP_Build_Toolchain/GNU_GCC/overview.md

 In this way, we tell the GNU GCC Compiler the additional paths to find the necessary libraries.

-## A sample project
+## Conclusion

-After going through the document called "Using the GNU Compiler Collection," we now have a good understanding of the basics of GNU GCC Compilation.
-It's time to practice:
+After going through this article, we now have a good understanding of the basics of GNU GCC Compilation.

-[https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/04_LocationService](https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/04_LocationService)

-Try it yourself before looking for the solution: [gcc_compile_project.sh](https://github.com/nguyenchiemminhvu/CPP_Build_Automation/blob/master/GNU_GCC/SampleProjects/04_LocationService/gcc_compile_project.sh)

 If you want to learn more advanced topics about GNU GCC, check it out the detailed publication by GNU at [https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gcc.pdf](https://gcc.gnu.org/onlinedocs/gcc-13.2.0/gcc.pdf).
 This document has additional information to help you learn more and improve your skills in using GNU GCC.

+It is also a good time for practice.

+[https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/04_LocationService](https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/04_LocationService)

+Try to compile a sample project by yourself before looking for a solution: [https://github.com/nguyenchiemminhvu/CPP_Build_Automation/blob/master/GNU_GCC/SampleProjects/04_LocationService/gcc_compile_project.sh](https://github.com/nguyenchiemminhvu/CPP_Build_Automation/blob/master/GNU_GCC/SampleProjects/04_LocationService/gcc_compile_project.sh)